 The “fast way” to Cliften (on Ireland’s notoriously slow roads), takes about 1-1/2 hours.
 But by hewing to the Wild Atlantic Way coastal route and Ralph’s mantra, I spent seven hours meandering the coast from Galway to Clifden.
 The following day, I continued the unhurried pace by wandering through moors, over the Cliften sky road, along the southern section of the Connemara loop and down the Inagh valley back to Galway.

-It was a two day road trip that covered a lot of ground but left plenty of time for beachcombing, spotting great views, hiking and getting lost.
+It was a two day road trip that covered a lot of ground but left plenty of time for beach combing, spotting great views, hiking and getting lost.
 If you want to do a longer trip, check out this guide for designing a 5-10 day road trip in Ireland that capture the top sites.
 Or, if you are also visiting the southeast of Ireland, check out this Wild Atlantic Way drive on the Haven Coast.

 Getting Lost from Galway to Clifden